Supporting Living Organ Donors Program

 Under the program, donors can access:

-- up to 342 hours of paid leave at the national minimum wage
+- reimbursement of up to 342 hours of paid leave at the national minimum wage

 - reimbursement of out-of-pocket expenses associated with donating